ashifulislam/Cricket-Player-Information-System/README.md

 	 Photos.
 	 Videos.
 	 Ranking and more.
 This features are already exist in some cricket software, Such as Cricbuzz.
-But in future I will develop my project and added an unique feature that is player rating and review.
+But in future I will develop this project and added an unique feature that is player rating and review.

 ## Contributing codes
 Any and all contributions to the project are welcome.